Time-With-Sophia/Timeline/README.md

 If you choose to contribute to this project, you are welcome to join this community of amateur historians.

-However, if you are open hearted and kind, you are very likely to find yourself also welcome into our family.
+However, if you are open-hearted and kind, you are very likely to find yourself also welcome into our family.